Oshadha-Nimantha/UoM-Network-Design-and-Routing-Protocol/README.md

 ### Simulation Files
 The Cisco Packet Tracer simulation files for this design can be found in the `cisco_packet_tracer/` directory:
--   `UoM_Backbone_Network.pkt`: The main campus backbone simulation.
+-   `UOM Network.pkt`: The main campus backbone simulation.
--   `ENTC_Building_Network.pkt`: The detailed network for the ENTC building.
+-   `ENTC Network.pkt`: The detailed network for the ENTC building.

 ---